webix-hub/docs/data/api/ui.uploader_isuploaded.md

 @short: checks whether all sent files have been uploaded to server

 @returns:
-state	 bool 	*true* if all files are uploaded
+state	 boolean 	*true* if all files are uploaded

 @example:
 $$("uploader_1").isUploaded();